 Completing a tax return can seem like a daunting process but don’t let it overwhelm you.
 Make use of the available tools and useful information, follow the rules and if you get too stuck, don’t forget that you can always ask a friendly accountant for help.

-Emily Coltman FCA is Chief Accountant to FreeAgent.
-FreeAgent provides cloud accounting software for freelancers, contractors and micro-businesses.
-Try it for free at www.freeagent.com
+Emily Coltman FCA is Chief Accountant to FreeAgent which provides cloud accounting software for freelancers, contractors and micro-businesses.
+Find out more about FreeAgent (external link)

 At Hiscox, we want to help your small business thrive.
 Our blog has many articles you may find relevant and useful as your business grows.
 But these articles aren’t professional advice.
 So, to find out more on a subject we cover here, please seek professional assistance.